scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 ### “Hello, world” with an sbt directory structure

 {% comment %}
-TODO: using something like `sbt new scala/scala3.g8` may eventually
+LATER: using something like `sbt new scala/scala3.g8` may eventually
       be preferable, but that seems to have a few bugs atm (creates a 'target' directory above the root; renames the root dir;
       uses 'dottyVersion'; 'name' doesn’t match the supplied name;